-The Schlosspost people are contributors from all art disciplines and science including current and former fellows as well as jurors, journalists, curators, and web residents.
-They run their own blog projects reflecting on their artistic research, show works-in-progress in studio visits, or contribute to ongoing online editions with topics discussed at Akademie Schloss Solitude in the fields of art and science, digital/net art, net culture as well as Internet, technology, and society.
+Schlosspost contributors come from all artistic disciplines and science, including current and former fellows, jurors, journalists, curators, and web residents.
+They run their own blog projects reflecting on their artistic research, show works-in-progress in studio visits, or contribute to ongoing online editions with topics discussed at Akademie Schloss Solitude in art and science, digital/net art, net culture as well as Internet, technology, and society.

 Editorial team: Clara Herrmann & Judith Engel